thomas-xin/hyperchoron/README.md

                         Restricts the list of non-instrument blocks to a more survival-friendly set.
 Also enables compatibility with previous versions of minecraft.
 May cause spacing issues with the sand/snare drum instruments.
                         Defaults to FALSE
+  -x, --exclusive, --no-exclusive
+                        Disables speed re-matching and strum quantisation, increases pitch bucket limit.
+Defaults to FALSE if outputting to any Minecraft-related format, and included for compatibility with other export formats.
 ```
 ### Additional info
 - The program takes one or more input and output files, and currently supports outputting to `.mcfunction` (a list of `/setblock` commands), `.litematic` (used by the litematica mod), or `.nbs` (Note Block Studio project).